 The Council shall select an appropriate institution in which to archive its documents, including minutes, financial records, correspondence, publications by the Council, materials related to symposia and workshops sponsored by the Council, and any other documentation, record or artifact, in any format, pertaining to the existence of the Council.
 The Council shall execute a letter of agreement with the institution selected as the archive depository to govern management, inventory, access, security, and the notification time necessary for either entity to terminate the agreement.
 The Council shall retain permanent ownership of all its documents and materials, and have sole responsibility for developing and implementing an appropriate record retention policy.

-The Secretary and the Membership Liaison shall retain all pertinent documentation necessary for the timely continuation of Council business.
+The Secretary and the Membership Liaison(s) shall retain all pertinent documentation necessary for the timely continuation of Council business.
 Original materials and materials not in demand shall be delivered to the archives biannually.

 ARTICLE V – MEETINGS